IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 variable qdelay_dev_norm indicates how much the queue delay varies, normalized to QDELAY_DEV_NORM.
 A small margin QDELAY_DEV_NORM/4 is implemented to avoid sensitivity to scheduling jitter.
 The variable qdelay_dev_norm_th implements an adaptive threshold that increases the restriction on the ref_wnd growth as well as the ref_wnd_overhead when ref_wnd/MSS is small.
-This reduces delay and rate varaitions at very low ref_wnd caused by the relatively fast roughly MSS per RTT.
+This reduces delay and rate variations at very low ref_wnd caused by the relatively fast roughly MSS per RTT.

 ~~~
 if (now - last_update_qdelay_avg_time >= min(virtual_rtt,s_rtt)